Eric Marcy

 New Jersey Criminal Lawyer

-Eric Marcy chairs the Criminal, Administrative Law and Professional Licensing Practice Group at Lyons & Associates, handling a wide range of criminal, civil, and administrative litigation.
+Eric Marcy, who formerly chaired the Criminal, Administrative Law and Professional Licensing Practice Group at Lyons & Associates, has retired from active litigation and retains the role of friend, advisor, and consultant to the Lyons Law Firm.

-Mr. Marcy focuses on all aspects of State and Federal Criminal Defense Litigation.
-His White Collar Criminal Defense practice includes Civil and Criminal Tax Litigation, Corporate Investigations, Insurance Audits, Subpoena Compliance, Civil Litigation related to Criminal Litigation, Class Action Litigation.
+For over 42 years Mr. Marcy handled matters involving on all aspects of State and Federal Criminal Defense Litigation.
+His White-Collar Criminal Defense practice included Civil and Criminal Tax Litigation, Corporate Investigations, Insurance Audits, Subpoena Compliance, Civil Litigation related to Criminal Litigation, Class Action Litigation.

-He has represented both plaintiffs and defendants in Civil Rights Litigation.
-He has lectured extensively on Civil Rights Litigation and police and municipal liability.
+Mr. Marcy represented both plaintiffs and defendants in Civil Rights Litigation and has lectured in Continuing Education Courses for attorneys on Civil Rights, Police, and Municipal Liability.

-He has experience with investigations and appeals from actions taken by the New Jersey Division of Child Protection and Permanency (DCPP), formerly known as the Division of Youth and Family Services (DYFS).
+He handled investigations and appeals from actions taken by the New Jersey Division of Child Protection and Permanency (DCPP), formerly known as the Division of Youth and Family Services (DYFS).

-He has experience with criminal matters involving clients with psychiatric and/or substance abuse issues and has blogged on the use and abuse of “objective” psychological testing in the criminal justice and civil courts.
+One area of focus was representing clients with psychiatric and/or substance abuse issues.
+Mr. Marcy has reviewed and posted blogs on the use and abuse of “objective” psychological testing in the criminal justice and civil courts.

-Mr. Marcy has an active Administrative Law practice involving law enforcement and municipal employees.
-He has over 25 years of experience with disciplinary proceedings involving law enforcement officers and government employees.
-Mr. Marcy is an authorized attorney under the New Jersey State PBA Legal Protection Plan, representing law enforcement officers in administrative, civil, and criminal matters.
+Mr. Marcy’s Administrative Law practice included representing law enforcement, corrections, and municipal employees, municipalities, and counties.
+Mr. Marcy was an authorized attorney under the New Jersey State PBA Legal Protection Plan, representing law enforcement officers in administrative, civil, and criminal matters.

-His Administrative Law practice extends to investigations and actions involving professional licensing boards.
-He has represented doctors, psychologists, licensed clinical social workers, nurses, pharmacists, hearing aid dispensers, electricians, and master plumbers involving professional licensing issues.
-He also provides counsel as to regulatory compliance for professionals.
+His Administrative Law background included investigations and actions involving professional licensing boards.
+Mr. Marcy has represented doctors, psychologists, licensed clinical social workers, nurses, pharmacists, hearing aid dispensers, electricians, and master plumbers involving professional licensing issues.
+He also provided counsel as to regulatory compliance for professionals.
 He has blogged on professional licenses and regulatory compliance issues.

-He has been involved in representing public and private schools in a variety of litigation areas, including subpoena compliance, government investigations, and civil rights issues.
+Mr. Marcy has also represented public and private schools in a variety of litigation areas, including subpoena compliance, government investigations, and civil rights issues.

-He has represented public contractors in prevailing wage investigations and cases.
+Mr. Marcy has also represented public contractors in prevailing wage investigations and cases.

-He has an active practice relating to parole planning and parole litigation.
-In addition to parole planning in anticipation of parole eligibility, he handles administrative appeals from parole denials, appeals to the New Jersey Superior Court from parole denials, and parole revocation hearings.
+Mr. Marcy had a unique practice relating to parole planning and parole litigation.
+In addition to parole planning in anticipation of parole eligibility, he handled administrative appeals from parole denials, appeals to the New Jersey Superior Court from parole denials, and parole revocation hearings.
+He has published blogs on parole preparation, hearings, and appeals.

 Mr. Marcy’s undergraduate dual majors were psychology and philosophy.